USCG IMO Homepage

 and Non-Governmental Organizations (NGO)

-- a brief summary of the particular body including its Terms of Reference,
+- a brief summary of the particular body of the IMO

 - additional documentation and contact information

 A complete schedule of IMO meetings is listed in the PDF file;

 is the highest Governing Body of the IMO.
 It consists of all Member States and it meets once every two years in regular sessions.
 The Assembly is responsible for approving the work program, voting the budget and electing the Council.

 is the Executive Organ of the IMO and is responsible, under the Assembly, for supervising the work of the Organization.
 Between sessions of the Assembly, the Council performs all the functions of the Assembly, except the function of making recommendations to Governments on maritime safety and pollution prevention.